 How does a three-week on-campus program differ from a two-week program?

-To comply with county health ordinances, locations in Santa Clara, San Mateo, and San Francisco counties we will be offering AIW Camp on-campus as a three-week program (rather than a two-week session).
-From a curriculum perspective, the three-week program will give us an opportunity to explore additional aspects of writing, and go deeper on others.
-We create a new curriculum each year, and are fortunate to have a library of 7 years of previously successful learning modules from which to pull.
-Creating a book or blog can be a two-week process, a three-week process, or a three year process, and this will give campers more time to create and practice their new skills.
+From a curriculum perspective, the three-week program will give us an opportunity to explore additional aspects of writing, and go deeper on topics.
+We create a new curriculum each year, and are fortunate to have a library that includes years of previously successful learning modules from which to pull.
+Creating a book or podcast can be a two-week process, a three-week process, or a three-year process, and this will give campers more time to create and practice their new skills.

 What does AIW Camp Online look like?

-AIW Camp Online is offered as both a Half Day Plus (9am-12pm daily, with 2 hours of additional afternoon 1-1 meetings with a teacher per session ) and full-day program (9am -3pm).
-Like our on-campus programs, campers work with credentialed teachers and college students to create eBooks (elementary) and blogs (middle school).
+AIW Camp’s Online sessions are offered as both “Half-Day Plus” (9am-12pm daily, with 2 hours of additional afternoon 1-1 meetings with a teacher per session ) and “Full-Day” programs (9am -3pm).
+Like our on-campus programs, campers will work with credentialed teachers and college students this year to create eBooks (elementary) and podcasts (middle school).
 The social component of camp is VERY important to us.
-Campers will be grouped in “cabins” (~7 campers), and campers may sign-up to be in a cabin with their friends.
+Campers will be grouped in “cabins” (~7 campers), and campers may sign-up to be in a cabin with their friends, allowing them to be social while still “socially distant.”
 The online experience is designed as a virtual summer camp, not just classes online.
-You can read more about the program here.
+You can read more about both Adventures in Writing Camp Online and Adventures in PLAY-writing Online here.

-I am new to AIW Camp Online.
+I am new to AIW Camp.
 How do I sign up?

-Registration for AIW Camp Online will open to the general public at noon on Wednesday, April 29th.
 To register, click on the “Register Now” button in the upper right-hand corner of this site.
+You will be able to choose from a menu of both on-campus and online options in the registration process.
 If you have any trouble, please contact us at 833-974-8366, or email us at firstname.lastname@example.org, and we will be happy to help!